World Mineral Production 2009-2013

 - The most recent editions are available to purchase in hard copy from the BGS online shop

-- One off reports such as those shown below, available for download in pdf
+- One off reports such as those shown lower down this page, available for download in pdf

 World Mineral Statistics archive